Sabotnik/static-site/_events/free-community-yoga.md

 ---
-layout: event
-title: Free Community Yoga
+title: "Free Community Yoga"
-categories:
-  - event
-class_time:
-class_duration: 1 hr
-class_type: Yoga
-class_date: 2020-04-11 00:00:00
+date: 2020-04-11
+time: "9a-1p"
+location: TaxSlayer Center in Moline, IL
 ---
 \*\*Spring into Health\! \*\*

 Howard Health Quarters and FIT Rx welcomes you, your family and your friends to Free Community Yoga, Health and Vendor Fair at Tax Slayer Center on April 11, 2020.